It’s frustrating when inaccurate, unfair, unsubstantiated, or outdated information drags your score down.

 Remember, reducing your utilization may take time to reflect in your credit score, but it’s a key factor in improving your credit profile.
 It is one of the 5 key metrics that influence your credit score.

-• Goodwill Letter: Request that the creditor remove the late payment, especially if you have a history of on-time payments.
+Goodwill Letter: Request that the creditor remove the late payment.
+Goodwill adjustment strategy for late payment removal can work especially if you have a history of on-time payments.
 They might consider removing a late payment from your credit report.

-• Pay-for-Delete Letter: Negotiate with your lender.
+Pay-for-Delete Letter: Negotiate with your lender (if they have not sold off the debt to a third-party debt collection agency yet).
 Offer to pay the outstanding debt in exchange for removing the late payment from your report.
 Be sure to get the agreement in writing.

 Collections can significantly damage your credit score.
 While paying them off may not always remove them from your report, newer credit scoring models often weigh paid collections less heavily than unpaid ones.